 - Handle taxes and debts of the deceased.
 If there are not enough assets to pay these it is not the responsibility of the family members to cover the payments.

-If you are appointed the Executor, you will need a letter of Testamentary or letter of administration.
+If you are appointed the Executor for legal assistance, you will need a letter of Testamentary or letter of administration.
 This will give you authority to carry out the directives in the Will with regards to the estate.
 You will want a lawyer to help ensure you follow the terms of the Will correctly as you have fiduciary responsibility.

 The following list will help you secure the documents you will need as the Executor: